-- Exclusion criteria for gestational parent and newborn: - Incomplete claims within episode time - Age: younger than 16, older than 40 - Cost below first percentile or higher than ninety-ninth percentile - Diagnoses within the episode window or 90 days prior to or after episode window as determined by the payer or purchaser based on high-cost claims.
+• Exclusion criteria for gestational parent and newborn:

+- o Incomplete claims within episode time - o Age: younger than 16, older than 40 - o Cost below first percentile or higher than ninety-ninth percentile - Diagnoses within the episode window or 90 days prior to or after episode window as determined by the payer or purchaser based on high-cost claims.
 See Appendix D for Exclusion criteria examples.
-The workgroup does not recommend basing exclusion criteria on behavioral health diagnoses including substance use disorder or drug use and/or ≤45 body mass index (BMI) at the first prenatal visit. - o Gestational parent or newborn death within episode window - Major congenital malformations, See Appendix K - Twins or higher order multiples - Services excluded from episode payment: - Pediatric trauma in the first 30 days - Pediatric diagnoses unrelated to labor and delivery - Other services not explicitly addressed in the episode should be discussed during contracting - Cost of care should be tracked but is not a quality metric
+The workgroup does not recommend basing exclusion criteria on behavioral health diagnoses including substance use disorder or drug use and/or ≤45 body mass index (BMI) at the first prenatal visit. - Gestational parent or newborn death within episode window - Major congenital anomalies as outlined by the Centers for Disease Control and Prevention www.cdc.gov/ncbddd/birthdefects/surveillancemanual/chapters/chapter-1/chapter1-4.html - Twins or higher order multiples

+• Services excluded from episode payment:

+- Pediatric trauma in the first 30 days - Pediatric diagnoses unrelated to labor and delivery - Other services not explicitly addressed in the episode should be discussed during contracting - Cost of care should be tracked but is not a quality metric